Partner with Out of Hand

 Shows in Homes

-Each Season, Out of Hand produces Shows in Homes: one-act plays on social justice topics produced in living rooms across Metro Atlanta, and paired with cocktail parties and conversations on the issue with our partners.
+Each Season, Out of Hand produces Shows in Homes: one-act plays on community issues produced in living rooms across Metro Atlanta, and paired with cocktail parties and conversations on the issue with our partners.
 2019’s “Conceal and Carry” tackled gun violence in America, in collaboration with Moms Demand Action for Gun Sense in America.
-In 2022' “Calf” addressed mass incarceration and the obstacles people face upon release from prison, in partnership with the Georgia Justice Project.
-And in 2023 we partnered with the Partnership of Southern Equity and playwright Ingrid Griffith to inspire the audience to take political action with “Shirley Chisholm: Unbossed and Unbowed.”
+In 2022, “Calf” addressed mass incarceration and the obstacles people face upon release from prison, in partnership with the Georgia Justice Project.
+We partnered with the Partnership of Southern Equity and playwright Ingrid Griffith to inspire the audience to take political action with “Shirley Chisholm: Unbossed and Unbowed” in 2023.
+2024’s “Class Dismissed” by Paris Crayton III delved into classroom censorship with the ACLU of Georgia, and in 2025 we have partnered with Partners for Home and Mayor Andre Dickens with “How to Make a Home.”

 Presenting Sponsor: $5,000